SR&ED Policy Review Project

 The result will be an up-to-date Web-based source for all SR&ED policy information that will help reduce the complexity of the SR&ED program and therefore enhance accessibility, particularly for small businesses.

 The following steps give a general overview of how the SR&ED Policy Review Project is being carried out:

 SR&ED program officials have met with various stakeholders, including associations and accounting firms, to collect their opinions on the clarity of the current SR&ED policy documents and related guidance documents and to identify those that need improvement.
 The recommendations and feedback received were crucial to our initial review of these documents.

 We are currently reviewing the SR&ED policy documents and related guidance documents using a topic-based approach.
 In this regard, we have organized the SR&ED policy information into three categories of topics: financial, scientific, and joint financial/scientific.
 In order to organize the existing policy information, we have identified where each topic and keyword is found in the SR&ED publications that are available on the SR&ED Web pages.
-Note that the numbers used in these tables are the document reference numbers in the list of SR&ED publications.
-The tables of topics and keywords are as follows:

 For each topic we will be creating a policy document.
 That policy document will:

 - consolidate the relevant information from all the current SR&ED publications,

 - streamline and restructure the information,